asfiyasyeed/MumzCompass-AI/README.md

 ## 🌟 The Problem

 Independent mothers often feel overwhelmed by generic blogs and massive e-commerce catalogs.
-They don't need more products—they need **contextual, real-time guidance**, especially during uncertain moments (like 2 AM when a new behavior appears).
+They don't need more products they need **contextual, real-time guidance**, especially during uncertain moments (like 2 AM when a new behavior appears).

 ---